Charities Regulatory Authority

 Removing a charity from the register

-If the Regulator refuses an organisation’s application to be listed on the register, the organisation can appeal to the Charity Appeals Tribunal.
-Organisations can appeal the decision, but must do so within 21 days of receiving written notice of the refusal from the Regulator.
+If the Regulator refuses an organisation’s application to be registered as a charity, the organisation can appeal to the Charity Appeals Tribunal.
+The appeal application must be made within 21 days of receiving written notice of the refusal from the Regulator.
 The Regulator must accept the decision of the Tribunal.

-The Regulator can appoint an inspector to investigate a charity’s affairs.
+The Regulator can appoint an inspector to investigate a charity.
 The charity and its trustees must fully co-operate with an investigation and give the inspector all the relevant accounts and documents.

-The inspector has the power to compel people to co-operate with an investigation, including people not directly connected with the charity.
+The inspector has the power to make people co-operate with an investigation, including people not directly connected with the charity.
 The inspector can also apply to the District Court for a warrant to enter and search a charity’s premises.

 Raising a concern about a charity

 If you are concerned about a charity or its activities, you can raise a concern with the Charities Regulator.
-The most common concerns are about financial mismanagement, that the organisation is not a real charity and governance concerns.
+They will deal with concerns relating to:

 Where to apply